 Decide On Your First Recipe.

-Optimally, it would be ideal if you follow a veterinarian nutritionists recipe tailored especially for your dog.
-But again as earlier mentioned, these consults can be cost prohibitive.
+Optimally, it would be ideal if you follow a veterinarian nutritionist's recipe tailored especially for your dog.
+But as earlier mentioned, these consultations can be cost prohibitive.

 The second best option is to follow recipes that adhere to requirements of the AAFCO and are labeled as balanced.

-In our resources section, we listed everything you need to either consult with a veterinary nutritionist OR formulate a recipe yourself.
+In our resources section, we list everything you need to either consult a veterinary nutritionist OR formulate a recipe yourself.
 (There are services that evaluate or even formulate dog food recipes for reasonable prices)

 In our opinion, many of these services are great for complete newbies but may be a bit overkill for dog owners that are able to do a reasonable amount of research on their own.